 While every university or private institute will have its own set of subjects and modules as a part of their journalism degree, there are a few essential and common broad-level areas that are generally covered in these programs.
 Here’s a quick look at the core subjects that are taught as a part of any professional broadcast journalism course:

-Journalism degree courses are offered by various colleges in India and each college has its own unique fee structure, depending on where they are based, what facilities they offer, what kind of course they deliver, etc. If we were to point out a range, on an average the annual fees for a contemporary broadcast journalism degree course could fall anywhere between Rs.
-10,000 to Rs.
-5 lacs.
+Journalism degree courses are offered by various colleges in India and each college has its own unique fee structure, depending on where they are based, what facilities they offer, what kind of course they deliver, etc. On an average the annual fees for contemporary journalism degree course could fall anywhere between Rs.
+20,000 to Rs.
+4 lacs.

 Pune, Mumbai, Hyderabad, Bengaluru, Delhi, Chandigarh, Kolkata, Indore, Varanasi, Bhopal, Ahmedabad and Chennai are cities that are known for their quality of higher education.
 These places have multiple media and journalism institutes that you can choose from for your degree.
 Apart from being educational hubs, these cities are also hot avenues for entry-level as well as experienced journalists in terms of jobs.
 All the aforementioned places have a thriving media and news industry and hence, there are several opportunities for capable journalists to begin their career, establish themselves and make their mark.

-If you have what it takes to become an ethical, responsible and courageous journalist, kickstart your career with a three-year degree in broadcast journalism at Seamedu School of Pro-Expressionism.
+If you have the passion for journalism or content creation for various media platforms kickstart your career with a three-year degree in journalism and Media Production at Seamedu School of Pro-Expressionism.
 The media institute offers the perfect blend of theoretical knowledge, practical training and on-the-job learning.